 |

 This is a figure.
-It was after Johann Joachim Kändler and made by Meissen Porcelain Factory.
+It was style of Meissen Porcelain Manufactory and after Johann Joachim Kändler and made by Meissen Porcelain Factory.
 It is dated 19th century and we acquired it in 1938.
-Its medium is porcelain, vitreous enamel.
+Its medium is hard paste porcelain, vitreous enamel.
 It is a part of the Product Design and Decorative Arts department.

 This object was featured in our Object of the Week series in a post titled A Royal Menagerie … and Then Some.